What do you want, Miss Burr?”

 “I want to make you an offer.
 Bring down Richard Roper.
 I want to put you inside his operation.”

-So goes the tense exchange between spy chief and Jonathan Pine in Brit-US miniseries The Night Manager, which aired to huge applause this year.
-The former British soldier, played by a steely Olivia Colman and heart-throbbingly handsome Tom Hiddleston, are discussing how best to get to Hugh Laurie’s cold-as-ice character Roper, brought to life from John le Carré’s 1993 espionage novel.
+So goes the tense exchange between Angela Burr and Jonathan Pine in Brit-US miniseries The Night Manager, which aired to huge applause this year.
+The spy chief and former British soldier, played by a steely Olivia Colman and heart-throbbingly handsome Tom Hiddleston respectively, are discussing how best to get to Hugh Laurie’s cold-as-ice character Roper, brought to life from John le Carré’s 1993 espionage novel.

 His crime?
 ‘The worst man in the world’ is a billionaire arms dealer who trades in human life.
 His home?
 Sa Fortaleza in Port de Pollença, Mallorca.
 Take a stroll along the Pine Walk running along the bay, and you’ll come close to the sprawling fortress built to protect the island from marauding pirates in the 17th century.